Kannan-Marimuthu/ReplatformingWorkshop/README.md

 cf buildpacks
 ````

 Take a look at the buildpack entry in the manifest.yml for how we specify the TomEE buildpack for deployment.
+You will need to correct the `manifest.yml` to match the example shown below:

 ###### _manifest.yml_
 ````